 D. New Jersey Department of Transportation and New Jersey Transit Corporation.
-16

-The New Jersey Department of Transportation ("NJDOT") and the New Jersey acknowledge the potential benefits of the transaction to rail shippers in New Jersey, but assert that certain conditions must be imposed to protect passenger transportation in New
+The New Jersey Department of Transportation ("NJDOT") and the New Jersey Tran.
+Corporation ("NJTC"), including NJTC's rail operating subsidiary New Jersey Transit Rail Operations, Inc. ("NJTRO") (collectively referred to herein as "NJT"), acknowledge the potential benefits of the transaction to rail shippers inNew Jersey, but assert that certain conditions must be imposed to protect passenger transportation in New Jersey.
+NJT-8 at 3.